Sterling Impression Animal Rehabilitation Center of New England 2018. All rights reserved

 Dr. McMillan is palpating Honey's shoulder prior to injecting the PRP.

 In addition to treating common orthopedic conditions, soft tissue injury and neurological conditions, Sterling Impression prides itself in its treatment of senior patients.
 This program is designed for healthy dogs over the age of ten.
-The program includes an evaluation with Dr. McMillan, a full body digital thermal imaging scan, six therapy sessions and a customized home exercise.
+The program includes an evaluation with Dr. McMillan, two full body digital thermal imaging scans, six therapy sessions and a customized home exercise.
+Also at the end of the completed program we also include another re-check exam with Dr. McMillan.
 If you are interested in exercising your senior dog in a positive and controlled environment and would like to increase your dogs mobility and independence, this program is for you.

 Thomas works on his core strengthening to aid with mobility.